cdk-entest/apigw-auth-cognito/README.md

 There are different ways to control access to API Gateway.
 This note shows two methods

-- API Gateway and Cognito Authorizer
+- Part 1.
+Using cognito userpool and builtin api gw token validation
-- Lambda Authorizer
+- Part 2.
+Using a lambda authorizer

-## Cognito Authorizer
+## Part 1.
+Cognito Authorizer

 According to the [docs](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html), both IdToken and AccessToken can be used to control access to API Gateway.
 In case of access token, it should be created from hosted ui [here](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-define-resource-servers.html)